edaeren/Plant_Identifier/README.md

 Plant Identifier App
 Project Overview
 This project aims to develop a mobile application that uses image processing and machine learning technologies to recognize plants and provide care information.
-The app will allow users to take photos of plants, identify them, and receive detailed care instructions.
-It will also include a database of plant information that users can browse and search.
+The app allows users to take photos of plants, identify them, and receive detailed care instructions.
+It also includes a database of plant information that users can browse and search.

 Features